gmaples/lago/README.md

 **Open-source, open architecture:**
 - Composable: connect Lago to any of your internal systems or tools (i.e. any payment gateway, CRM, CPQ, accounting software);
-- Pricing: we’re not rent seekers, we’re not asking for a % of your revenue.
+- Pricing: we're not rent seekers, we're not asking for a % of your revenue.
 Our self-hosted version is free.
 Our cloud version is priced like a SaaS;
 - Privacy: your data never has to leave your infrastructure.

 ## ✨ Features